YuliaSh/codepoetry_yulia/README.md

+The Second Coming

 Turning and turning in the widening gyre

 The falcon cannot hear the falconer;

 Things fall apart; the centre cannot hold;

 Mere anarchy is loosed upon the world,